ApothecaryMark/1924piecesofme/_posts/2022-08-11-to-ntf-or-not-to-ntf-that-is-the-question.md

 ---
 date: '2022-08-11 15:12 +0100'
 published: true
-title: To NTF or not to NTF?
-That is THE Question
+title: To NFT or not to NFT?
+That is THE Question!
 ---
 ## A more divisive question than you might think...